The film programme of DOK.fest München. At the cinema. At home.

-DEMOCRATS (Dänemark 2014, Camilla Nielsson, DOK.international).
+DEMOCRATS (Denmark 2014, Camilla Nielsson, DOK.international Main Competition).
 From 2009 to 2012 Camilla Nielsson followed the process of constitutional reform in Zimbabwe.
 She has not only drawn a sympathetic portrait of the two politicians in charge but also offers a unique look behind the scenes of the political system.

-ELEPHANT'S DREAM (Belgien 2014, Kristof Bilsen, DOK.horizonte).
+ELEPHANT'S DREAM (Belgium 2014, Kristof Bilsen, DOK.horizonte Competition – Cinema of Urgency).
 A postal worker, a fireman and a railway employee in a strange vacuum in the middle of the vibrant city of Kinshasa.
 The poetic yet never sugar-coated images that Kristof Bilsen has created around his protagonists draw a never before seen picture of the Democratic Republic of the Congo beyond war, dictatorship and violence.

-LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (Frankreich 2014, Damien Froidevaux, DOK.horizonte).
+LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (France 2014, Damien Froidevaux, DOK.horizonte Competition – Cinema of Urgency).
 20 year-old Koumba is thrown out of France.
 She has to go back to Senegal, a land that she doesn’t know – she was just two years old when she and her parents left for Paris.
 In this sensational long-term observation, LA MORT DU DIEU SERPENT depicts what can happen after deportation.

-LA SIRÈNE DE FASO FANI – THE SIREN OF FASO FANI (Frankreich, Burkina Faso, Deutschland, Katar 2015, Michel K. Zongo, DOK.horizonte).
+LA SIRÈNE DE FASO FANI – THE SIREN OF FASO FANI (Burkina Faso, France, Germany, Qatar 2015, Michel K. Zongo, DOK.horizonte Competition – Cinema of Urgency).
 The Faso Fani textile factory in Koudougou, Burkina Faso was an economic success story until it fell victim to a neo-liberal economic policy in 2001.
 The filmmaker doesn’t settle with the victim mentality though but mobilises the weavers from then and now to take their fate into their own hands.